 5. Emerald Cut

 Rose gold is setting some serious trends among brides recently.
 Its romantic tones are perfect for setting rings that are made to stand out.
-If you want to break from the traditional gold and silver bands, this emerald cut halo rose gold band is a creative way to show your style.
+If you want to break from the traditional gold and silver bands, this emerald cut tourmaline with off-set diamond detail and rose gold band is a creative way to show your style.
 The color combination of the emerald gem being such a dark stone paired with the romantic soft rose gold make such a striking color combination for a very special lady.

 Whatever style, cut, or stone you choose, a rock on the left ring finger should ultimately reflect the personality of the wearer.
 Don’t let long standing traditions make you shy away from choices that fit your own unique style.
 This is a piece that you will wear your entire life as a symbol of your one-of-a-kind love story.
 The only one who knows what that looks like is you!